andrew/ultimate-awesome/README.md

 - [awesome-cybersecurity-practice](https://github.com/infosec-shinobi/awesome-cybersecurity-practice) - A curated list of resources that can be leveraged to enhance and/or keep your skill set up in the cybersecurity field.
 - [awesome-tools](https://github.com/Invoker-liu/awesome-tools) - A list of resources I use (Perspective of F2E).
 - [awesome-ihave](https://github.com/ionething/awesome-ihave) - 我的.
-- [irfanihbro](https://github.com/irfanihbro/irfanihbro) - Config files for my GitHub profile.
+- [irfanihbro](https://github.com/irfanihbro/irfanihbro) - Config for my GitHub profile.
 - [awesome-vue](https://github.com/itrojan/awesome-vue) - Vue相关开源项目库汇总.
 - [awesome-CTDs](https://github.com/iYuXiaoyan/awesome-CTDs) - Collect the awesome ocean metrology information resource .
 - [my-awesome-list](https://github.com/jack06215/my-awesome-list) - List of learning resources, and other good stuff.